By joining you will receive simple reminders of upcoming events, activities, important meetings, and volunteer needs.

 Are you a registered volunteer?

 Students taking Health/Life Management and First Aid are not required to wear a PE uniform.
-These are the only 2 classes exempt from the PE uniform requirement.

 Important Notice Regarding Student Absences:

 Regular and punctual attendance is crucial to student achievement.
 A student with 5 or more unexcused absences in a semester course and 10 or more unexcused absences in a year-long course may have grades and credit for the course withheld.
 Students who miss work due to unexcused absences will receive failing grades on that work.

 Parents must send notes with their children upon return to school from an absence.
 All absences are unexcused until a note is received and they have 3 days to send in the note.
 The unexcused status cannot be changed after 3 days.

 Examples of unexcused absences include vacations, personal services, non-school events, programs or sporting activities, provision of day care for siblings, illness of others, and non-compliance with immunization requirements.
 Excused absences generally include documented student illness, medical appointments, subpoenas by law enforcement agencies, outdoor suspensions, school sponsored events, observance of religious holidays or deaths in the family.

 Parents wishing to have an anticipated absence classified as "excused" must request the permission of the Executive Director using the school's Pre-Planned Absence form.
 This form must be submitted to the Executive Director at least one week prior to the absence.
 If approved it must then be taken to each of the student's teachers and the academic counselor for their signatures and comments on the absence.

 The student must return this form with all signatures to the Executive Director at least three days prior to the absence or the student will lose their right to make up assignments.
 If the student fails to secure the signature of any teacher before the absence the teacher has the prerogative not to allow make-up work and may issue failing grades for any work missed due to the absence.